TheExplorativeBadger/cs760-project/README.md

     * A matlab program implementing K-Nearest neighbors on the data set produced from the RawDataToUsableDataConverter.
 Some misc. files in this directory as well as the /resources directory are needed for matlab's integration with Git, so please ignore them and do not remove them.

 3. LinearRegression
    * A matlab program implementing Linear Regression on the data set produced from the RawDataToUsableDataConverter.
-This Linear Regression implementation uses a homoskedastic model.
+This Linear Regression implementation uses a homoskedastic model; however there are heteroskedastic implementations commented out (would still need editing) if you wish to expand on the homoskedastic implementation.
 Some misc. files in this directory as well as the /resources directory are needed for matlab's integration with Git, so please ignore them and do not remove them.

 4. NeuralNetwork
     * A python program that trains a shallow fully connected feed-forward neural network as a regression predictor.
 Implemented using Tensorflow and the Adaptive Moment (Adam) Optimizer with lasso regularization and mean-squared error as cost metrics.